henryr-gcd/mac-graffiti/README.md

 <img width="1032" alt="Screenshot 2021-11-25 at 18 33 21" src="https://user-images.githubusercontent.com/95049774/143519229-b88e9772-29fc-47b6-ba75-b01ca9eba8f8.png">

+> Complete file list.

 ### **00. TAG MAC**

 Now we start: tagging Mac.
 As the Macintosh Graffiti Group, we wanted to explore the possibilites of graffiti art within Mac OS 9.0.0.
 We chose to install Photoshop 6.0, a powerful tool for the time.

+I allowed people to have a go at Mac OS 9.
+To many, it was a cool and especially nostalgic experience.

 ### **GIVING GRAFFITI ARTISTS THE TOOLS TO COLLABORATE**